Cider Brined Turkey & A Thanksgiving Menu!

 - Pineapple Au Gratin.
 Probably the strangest dish my very picky father-in-law loves to eat.
 I’m happy to make it if it makes him happy though!

 - Broccoli Casserole.
 My Momma’s recipe only.
 I need to borrow that sometime.

 - Yeast rolls.
 Homemade is best, but Sister Schubert’s run a close second.
 Although sometimes I feel like I’ll have to take out a small loan in order to afford enough of them.

 - Dessert.
 Something pumpkin, something apple, and/or something chocolate.
 Examples are: pumpkin pie, pumpkin roll, apple stack cake, chocolate pie, chocolate chip cookies.
 Ooo…and maybe oatmeal cookies.
 And pound cake.
 Or chocolate cake.
 Or…yeah, it doesn’t really matter about dessert, as long as there is some!

 I think that list is long enough.
-I will be making some of these things and taking them to Granny & Pappy’s on Thanksgiving.
 These dishes all make great leftovers.
 They are also pretty similar to what I cook for Christmas dinner at my house.
 I’m really looking forward to that!